-Benzisothiazolinone is an antimicrobial and preservative used in a wide variety of applications, such as cleaning and building products.
+Benzisothiazolinone is an antimicrobial and preservative chemical used in a wide variety of applications, such as cleaning and building products.
 It may be in the form of a white to yellow powder or liquid.
+While many uses of the chemical are approved by the federal government, it can cause allergic reactions in some individuals and is considered an ingredient of concern by many healthy products sources.

-- Chemical Formula: C7H5NOS (See the the Chemistry Structures Index for more information.)
+- Chemical formula: C7H5NOS (See the Chemistry Structures Index for more information.)

 Product Brands Containing Benzisothiazolinone